jjaganna/AnalyzeDataSet2/README.md

 * Create a branch with your submission
 * Create a pull request
 * Submit a 2 page summary by email regarding your choices and summary of results by email.
+** Include any challenges or problems you faced along with suggested solutions ** Go over you approach and reason for choices of method ** Summarize the data and results
+** Do you see any issues with the data itself.
+If so, how would you improve or make changes.
+Alternatively, how would you (or how did you) clean the data?

 ## Do's